 If having too many responsibilities is your trigger, focus on what’s most important.
 I use my Erin Condren life planner, and schedule out my days to the hour.
 I look at my to-do list and add in the things that are most pressing or need to be done in a timely manner to my schedule.
 There are many days that I can’t fit all of my tasks in.
 And that’s okay.
 I’ve come to realize, it’s okay to put some things off until tomorrow.

 Start by picking the three most important things that need to get done that day.
+My daily planner can help with that as well!
 Anything extra you get done is a bonus!
-For me, homeschooling my kids is a non-negotiable (unless we decide to take a day or a few days off to travel), beyond that, I might choose to film a YouTube video and clean my bathrooms one day.
+For me, homeschooling my kids is a non-negotiable (unless we decide to take a day or a few days off to travel).
+Beyond that, I might choose to film a YouTube video and clean my bathrooms one day.
 Or I might write a blog post and do the laundry one day.

 Going along with that, focus on one thing at a time.
 Don’t worry about all the other things on your to-do list.
 Pick one thing to start with, and focus on that thing alone!
 Then, tackle another task.